 The daily vernacular used by Argentine teenagers would probably land kids in big trouble in most other Latin American countries.

-Learning Spanish in Argentina may be an unusual choice but there are worse things than picking up an accent people find attractive.
+Learning Spanish in Argentina may be an unusual choice but it’s a good one.

 There are worse things than picking up an accent many people find attractive and a large vocabulary of slang.

 → Read on to learn some ‘Argentinismos‘ — Weird Words You’ll Only Find in Argentina